Enzoreal100/BdeghaBot/README.md

 A Discord music bot built with Discord.js v14 and TypeScript.

-A shoutout to Louis, that made this template/framework, which made my development much more easy!
+A shoutout to Louis Li, that made this template/framework, which made my development much more easy!

 You can check his github and youtube here: